-As set out in the Government Policy Statement, the government's priority for land transport funding is to support economic growth and productivity.
+As set out in the Government Policy Statement, the government's priority for land transport funding is to increase economic growth and productivity in New Zealand.
+Scheduled investment on the Wellington RoNS is a cornerstone of the Government's strategy to facilitate regional and national economic development.

 Economic growth is occurring at a steady rate in the Wellington region despite the 2009 economic slowdown and is expected to continue to steadily grow.
-The Wellington Regional Strategy (WRS) signals a desire for increased growth and highlights the need for the region's land transport strategy to support this growth.
+The Wellington Regional Strategy (WRS) signals a desire for increased growth and highlights the need for the RLTS to support this growth.

-Around one third of the region's jobs are located in the Wellington City CBD.10 The need for a strong central business district and regional centres, and the importance of links to CentrePort and Wellington International Airport is recognised in the WRS and in this strategy.
-Access to these areas is currently impacted by congestion problems on the network and a lack of investment across the transport network infrastructure.
+Around a third of the region's jobs are in the Wellington City CBD.10 The need for a strong central business district and regional centres, and the importance of links to CentrePort and Wellington International Airport is recognised by the WRS and this Strategy.
+Access to these areas is currently impacted by congestion problems and a lack of investment across the transport infrastructure.